-- 9. In making my decision, I have had regard to: - a. the terms of the request; - b. the content of the identified documents in issue; - c. relevant provisions of the FOI Act; - d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines); and - e. consultation with a third party.
+- 11. In making my decision, I have had regard to: - a. the terms of the request; - b. the content of the identified documents in issue: - c. relevant provisions of the FOI Act; - d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines); and - e. advice received from History and Heritage Branch, Air Force.